 The Internet of Things is simply an ecosystem of various objects that are connected through the Internet.
 These objects that range from cell phones and wearables to machines and valves generate a constant and a vast amount of data every day.
 The role of artificial intelligence in the current IoT scenario is to use this humungous data to extract meaningful insights and help IoT enabled setups to derive greater value.

 The leading vendors of IoT platforms like Microsoft, Amazon, Oracle, IBM, and Salesforce have started integrating AI capabilities such as machine learning into their IoT applications.
 From large organizations to start-ups, companies across industries are opting for AI focused IoT solutions.
 These companies consider that AI is reinventing IoT and will help to unleash its true potential.

-“Gartner predicts that by 2022, more than 80 percent of enterprise IoT projects will include an AI component, up from only 10 percent today.”
+“Gartner predicts that by 2022, more than 80% of enterprise IoT projects will include an AI component, up from only 10% today.”

 How is pairing IoT with AI technology helping organizations?

 The fusion of AI and IoT turns out to be the key to success for companies in various sectors.
 Machine learning, an essential component of AI makes the data collected using IoT more actionable.
 It helps to:

 - Reduce downtime, and

 Cognitive services in artificial intelligence like natural language processing, face detection, and character recognition help to extract insights and make accurate predictions without the need for much human intervention.

 AI strategy and planning workshop